osoftteam/dropboxQt/README.md

 You have to add dropboxQt to your LIB list (as shown in sample) and add path to cprj/src to the INCLUDE list.

 ###Current status
 Public interfaces are stabilized (unlikely to be changed in such a way that would break client code), examples are working, host application - AriadneOrganizer is being testest under supported by Qt platforms - Windows/x64, OSX, Linux, iOS, Android.
-But not Dropbox API functions are covered in examples and used in host application - use it at your own discretion.
+But not all Dropbox API functions are covered in examples and used in host application - use it at your own discretion.

 ###Features
 - connect to Dropbox using Api v2.